KhurrumA/Group-Project/Scrum_Meeting_Log.md

 ### Meeting Notes

 To have the user stories completed by end of week, a second meeting to take place 08/02/2024 to see how members are getting along with implementation of user stories

+### Meeting 2 Outcomes

+- **Taran Singh**
+  - Is to start and complete the review page
+- **Khurrum Arif:**
+  - To continue working on recording the course completion time
+- **David Sarkodie Junior:**
+  - Has finished the record start course feature
+- **Zainab Patel:**
+  - has completed the "add points feature"
+- **Manpreet Kaur:**
+  - To start dashboard if we don't hear from Maclain in next 24 hours
+- **Favour Cole**
+  - To continue working on register page

+### Meeting 2 Notes
+To have all commits pushed by end of week, to agree SCRUM manager & courses to integrate at next meeting (12/02/2024)